Why People Have Out-of-Body Experiences

 The out-of-body experience may have to do with a specific way the brain tries to make sense of a space.
 One way to explain this, says Braithwaite, is that your brain automatically builds a bird's-eye view of the space around you.
 Usually, you see things from your own perspective.
 But when something perturbs the brain and it can’t make sense of different streams of sensory information, this bird’s-eye model of the world may take over.

 To Braithwaite, studying out-of-body experiences gets at the big questions of self and consciousness.
-“Twenty or thirty years ago, psychology thought consciousness research was a flakey thing, like you get your meditation mat out and light your joss sticks,” he says.
+“Twenty or thirty years ago, psychology thought consciousness research was a flaky thing, like you get your meditation mat out and light your joss sticks,” he says.
 (The reaction of Monroe’s psychologist friend to out-of-body experiences suggests as much.)
 But, says Braithwaite, “aberrant experiences in all their forms and flavors have a great deal to teach scientists and philosophers about the nature of human experiences, even when they’re wacky and wild.”